Bill Bentley (American football): Professional career

-Bentley was ranked among the top ten cornerback prospects of the 2012 NFL Draft.
-He was drafted by the Detroit Lions with the 85th overall pick., the ninth cornerback selected.
+Bentley was ranked among the top ten cornerback prospects of the 2012 NFL draft.
+He was selected by the Detroit Lions with the 85th overall pick., the ninth cornerback selected.

 On May 11, 2012, Bentley agreed to terms on a four-year contract with the Lions.
 On June 18, 2015, the Lions waived Bentley due to injury concerns.
 On November 18, 2015, the Lions signed Bentley after numerous injuries to cornerbacks.
 On December 29, 2015, Bentley was waived.